RobertLikesCoding/CodeFeed/README.md

 ## Description

-This app will allow users to view and explore posts related to web development by fetching and categorizing posts from relevant subreddits and filtering them into Frontend, Backend, and Fullstack sections.
-It could also have features to save posts, search for specific keywords, and explore posts within each category.
+This app will allow users to view and explore posts related to web development by fetching and categorizing posts from relevant subreddits and filtering them into Frontend, Backend, and Fullstack categories.
+It will also have features to save posts, search for specific keywords, and explore posts within each category.

 ## Features
 - search for relevant keywords